AbhijnanGogoi/AbhijnanGogoi/README.md

 # README.md

-Hello!
-I am Abhijnan Saraswat Gogoi (you can call me Abhi for short)!
+I am Abhijnan Saraswat Gogoi.

-✨ I have been learning to code for the last few years.
+✨ I have been learning to code since 2018.

-✨ I would love to help/collaborate on some projects (on weekends) 😊
+✨ As of May 2023, I know C (only basics), JS (only basics), HTML, CSS.

 ✨ My interests are Astronomy, Computer Science, Engineering, Biotechnology, Physics.